philschatz/octokat.js/README.md

 - Exposes everything available via the GitHub API (repos, teams, events, hooks, emojis, etc)
 - Supports `ETag` caching
 - Paged results
-- Promises as well as callbacks (to avoid those debates)
+- Node-style callbacks as well as optional Promises (to avoid those debates)
 - 100% of the GitHub API
   - Starring and Following repositories, users, and organizations
   - Editing Team and Organization Membership